bhauman/figwheel-main/README.md

 The compiler by default compiles artifacts to `target` for easy cleaning.

-It is custmary to put your `index.html`, CSS files, and other web artifacts in the `resources/public` directory.
+It is customary to put your `index.html`, CSS files, and other web artifacts in the `resources/public` directory.

 ## Live CSS Reloading